-A new employee, when hired by United States Postal Service receives a welcome letter with a preassigned SSP password in the mail, within the first two weeks of employment.
+When hired by United States Postal Service, a new employee receives a welcome letter with a preassigned SSP password in the mail within the first two weeks of employment.
 The password assigned is temporary and is not meant to be used for logging into the Litblue portal or any other USPS Self Service applications.
 The employee can use the temporary SSP password to create a new permanent password by logging into the portal www.ssp.usps.gov using their USPS employee ID number.
 This step may also involve changing the employee contact email details and security questions.

 The following points should be noted when creating a new USPS SSP password:

-The SSP passwords must contain a number (0-9), at least one special character, a lower-case alphabet letter, and at least one upper-case alphabet letter.
-The site would not accept and flag an error any new password creation, not following the above criteria.
+- The SSP passwords must contain a number (0-9), at least one special character, a lower-case alphabet letter, and at least one upper-case alphabet letter.
+The site would not accept and flag an error in any new password creation not following the above criteria.